MegaRockLabs/smart-account-auth/README.md

 # Smart Account Authentication

-Rust crates for smart contract authentication and client-side (NPM) tools for requesting them
+SDK with client-side tools for requesting crypthograpghic credentials / authenticators and verifying them in Rust environment.
+Ideal for smart accounts, wallets and apps with build-in authentication

 ## Goals and Focus-Area
 - Definition of useful data structure, trais and utlity functions
 - Formatting data according to specs.
 Primarily with use of envelopes
-- Serialisation and deserialisation of the date dependeing on the context
+- Serialisation and deserialisation of the date depending on context
-- Passing data to underlying cryptographic APIs or libraries
+- Passing data to underlying cryptographic APIs and libraries
-- Dealing with batches of multuple credentials at the same time
+- Dealing with batches / multuple credentials at the same time
 - [FEAT] Protection against replay attacks
 - [FEAT] Encapsulated storage of the credentials
-- [FEAT] Encapsulated verifcation logic and abstracting away the whole process
+- [FEAT] Encapsulated reconstruction & verification of credentials from payload

 ### Cryptography
 - ⚡ Delegations verifcation to available APIs for efficency